 The MTA has proposed a restructuring initiative to merge its operating agencies into five distinct companies - MTA Rail Road, MTA Subway, MTA Bus, MTA Capital, and MTA Bridges and Tunnels.
 This restructuring would streamline the MTA by reducing redundant administrative functions and provide specific transportation missions for each of its subsidiaries.
-Legislation to authorize this reorganization is expected to be advanced in 2003.
-The MTA is also considering a number of other options including increasing fares and tolls to address the challenging fiscal environment that it faces.
+Legislation to authorize this reorganization, enabling the Authority to produce significant operating savings, is expected to be advanced in 2004.

-The appropriations mentioned in this narrative represent only a portion of the nearly \$1.46 billion subsidy provided by the State to the Metropolitan Transportation Authority, with the additional aid appropriated in the Department of Transportation's Aid to Localities budget.
+The appropriations mentioned in this narrative represent only a portion of the \$1.5 billion subsidy provided by the State to the Metropolitan Transportation Authority, with the additional aid appropriated in the Department of Transportation's Aid to Localities budget.